tsegall/fta/README.md

 ### Finite plugins ###

+The mandatory 'contentType' tag determines how the content is provided (possible values are 'inline', 'resource', or 'file').

-The mandatory 'filename' tag contains a file with the list of valid elements enumerated.
+The mandatory 'content' tag is either a file reference if the contentType is 'resource' or 'file' or the actual content if the contentType is 'inline'.

 ## Outliers ##